auvzhcet/Documentation/docs/computer/student_Reports/Acoustic Source - Mohd Hozaifa Khan.md

 ### SSL

-There have been various techniques and methods developed for SSL.
+There have been various techniques and methods developed for SSL<sup>[[2]](#ssl)</sup>.
 [Multilateration][multilateration] has already been in application for many years.
 Others methods are Beamforming, Eigen Vectors based, Neural Networks based, etc. To read in detail click [Here][review-paper] for a Review paper on SSL.

+We have used Multilateration from the possible options as it is simple and requires lesser equipment.
+To quote Wikipedia, Multilateration is a navigation and surveillance technique based on measurement of the times of arrival (TOAs) of energy waves (radio, acoustic, seismic, etc.) having a known propagation speed.
+Prior to computing a solution, the time of transmission (TOT) of the waves is unknown to the receiver.

+There are 3 common techniques under multilateration viz.
+Received Signal Strength (RSS), Time of Arrival (TOA) and Time Difference of Arrival (TDOA<sup>[[1]](#tdoa)</sup>).

+As pointed out in [this paper](https://ieeexplore.ieee.org/document/5342476/),
+> the accuracy of TOA- and TDOA<sup>[[1]](#tdoa)</sup>-based localization techniques is better than that of RSS-based localization technique.
+Moreover, the TOA-based localization technique requires knowledge of the transmission time of the received signal from the transmitter, which is not necessary for TDOA-based localization technique.

+Thus, we focused on TDOA-based localization technique.

-### SSL: TDoA
+### SSL: TDOA

-One of most used multilateration techniques is TDOA or Time Difference of Arrival method.
+One of most used multilateration techniques is TDOA <sup>[[1]](#tdoa)</sup> or Time Difference of Arrival method.
 It is similar to Inter-neural.

 Consider the simplest case of Multilateration and TDoA for sound source localization.